DavidMertz/RegEx_Puzzles/book.md

 Matching two pairs is actually a little trickier.
 Remember that for a full house we matched either two of one number followed by three of the other, or matched the reverse three then two.
-However, the "gap" of a unmatched number can occur in more different ways in this case.
+However, the "gap" of an unmatched number can occur in more different ways in this case.
 Thinking about it, two pairs might look like any of the following (even assuming sorting):